-Amazon Black Friday 2022 – we’ve got the lowdown on what’s coming up
+Amazon Black Friday 2022 – these are the best early deals we’ve found

 Every year, the biggest retailers unveil their best discounts – Apple, Dyson, Shark, KitchenAid, LG, Nintendo and Asos have some of the largest reductions to shop, but as the annual Black Friday kicks off, we often see newcomers such as Gymshark, Lululemon, Pandora, Hotel Chocolat, Ugg, Philips and Dr Martens take part too.

 Online shopping behemoth Amazon stands out, however.
-Its Black Friday sale gets bigger each year, and is a key date in its calender along with its recent Prime Day event. read on for what to expect from the retailer this year.
+Its Black Friday sale gets bigger each year, and is a key date in its calender along with its recent Prime Day event.
+For all of the Amazon early deals we’ve managed to spot so far, keep reading below.

 Read more: